A flat-band perspective on the boson peak in amorphous solids: Review of existing simulation evidence

 In~\cite{tanakaNatPhys}, extensive molecular dynamics simulations were carried out for a two-dimensional bidisperse system in which particles interact via a power-law potential, $V(r) \propto r^{-10}$.
 This analysis was later extended in~\cite{tanakaPRR} to three-dimensional (3D) model glasses with isotropic repulsive and attractive interactions.

 A key observation from both studies is that the dynamic structure factor for transverse fluctuations, $S_T(q,\omega)$, with $q$ and $\omega$ denoting the wavevector and frequency, respectively, cannot be described solely by acoustic phonons modeled via a damped harmonic oscillator (see Fig.~\ref{fig:tanaka}(a)).
 Instead, a distinct contribution clearly emerges above a certain wavevector.
 Remarkably, this contribution was captured by an asymmetric peak structure, well-fitted using a log-normal function without any evident wavevector dependence.
-By incorporating both phononic and optic-like terms, the numerical dynamic structure factor could be accurately reconstructed.
+By incorporating both phononic and non-phononic contributions, the numerical dynamic structure factor could be accurately reconstructed.

-The central result of this analysis is that the energy associated with the optic-like mode is independent of $q$ and aligns almost exactly with the boson peak frequency, as independently extracted from the Debye-reduced density of states (see Fig.~\ref{fig:tanaka}(b)).
-Setting aside the microscopic interpretation proposed in those studies, these empirical findings strongly suggest that the BP stems from a dispersionless mode and has, therefore, an optic-like nature.
+The central result of this analysis is that the energy associated with this excess signal is independent of $q$ and aligns almost exactly with the boson peak frequency, as independently extracted from the Debye-reduced density of states (see Fig.~\ref{fig:tanaka}(b)).
+Setting aside the microscopic interpretation proposed in those studies, these empirical findings strongly suggest that the BP stems from a dispersionless non-phononic band.

-Very recently, Ref.~\cite{mizuno2025bosonpeakcovalentnetwork} performed extended numerical simulations for Silica (SiO$_2$) glass, harmonic sphere (HS) glasses and Lennard-Jones (LJ) glass.
-For all these systems, a wavenumber-independent nonphononic band was observed in the dynamical structure factor at the BP energy (see Fig.~\ref{fig:nn} for a sample of their results).
+Very recently, Ref.~\cite{mizuno2025bosonpeakcovalentnetwork,mizuno2026bosonpeakdynamicalstructure} performed extended numerical simulations for Silica (SiO$_2$) glass, harmonic sphere (HS) glasses and Lennard-Jones (LJ) glass.
+For all these systems, a wavenumber-independent non-phononic band was observed in the dynamical structure factor at the BP energy (see Fig.~\ref{fig:nn} for a sample of their results).

 In the following, we present simulation and experimental evidence suggesting that the relation between BP and a dispersionless mode is universal, i.e., independent of specific interactions, compositions, or system details.